 The Large Hadron Collider by numbers.

-I’ve always found the best way to try and explain the absolutely enormous magnitude of this machine is to look at the crazy numbers that describe how it works.
+I’ve always found the best way to try and explain the enormous magnitude of this machine is to look at the crazy numbers that describe how it works.

 - The LHC is a particle accelerator built over the border of France and Switzerland.